Visitor Information for the Public

 Assistance dogs are welcome.
 (Please note that only assistance dogs are allowed on site.
 No other dogs are permitted on site at any time.)

-The café is currently closed on Saturdays.
-We apologise for the inconvenience.
-We recommend visitors bring a snacks or a picnic and refreshments and are welcome to use our lunch tables indoors or outdoors.
+Emira’s Kitchen café is open on Saturdays 10am-4pm to families and groups visiting for Family Days and Saturday STEM Clubs at the Science Oxford Centre.
+You can also bring snacks or a picnic and refreshments and are welcome to use our lunch tables indoors or outdoors.

 - Can we visit the woodland and outdoor areas before/after our specified time slot?